NIVANorge/Mobius2/docs/mobius2docs/guide.md

 Don't panic!

-This guide will help you through building a model from the first steps to more advanced concepts.
+This guide will lead you through the process of building a model from the first steps to more advanced concepts.

 It will explain the most important features of Mobius2, but will not cover all details.
 For that, see the [declaration format documentation](declaration_format.html) and related pages.
 It is also useful to read about the [central concepts](central_concepts.html).